 Assign your favorite color to the best and any other color to the worst.

-Write in your favorite color the following positive affirmations in big Font and see the color tell to yourself as many times as possible.
+Write the following positive affirmations in a big font in your favorite color and see the color.
+Tell yourself as many times as possible.

 I can do the best